sprehn/openhab-addons/addons/binding/org.openhab.binding.connectsdk/README.md

 ## Binding Configuration

-The binding has only one configuration parameter, which is only required if the binding cannot atomatically detect OpenHAB's local IP address:
+The binding has only one configuration parameter, which is only required if the binding cannot automatically detect OpenHAB's local IP address:

 | Name | Description |
 | --- | --- |